-- 1. Initial Work-up/Staging: - a.
-Hepatocellular carcinoma: PET/CT imaging is considered investigational for diagnosis or staging; - b.
-Gallbladder and Biliary cancer: PET/CT imaging is appropriate for evaluation of inconclusive findings on MRI of the abdomen; or - 2.
-Restaging/Recurrence: - a.
-Gallbladder and Biliary cancer: PET/CT imaging is appropriate for evaluation of inconclusive findings on MRI of the abdomen; or - 3.
-Surveillance: - a.
-PET/CT imaging is NOT routinely indicated for surveillance imaging in an asymptomatic individual with no clinical or laboratory evidence of disease.
+- - Initial Work-up/Staging: 1. - Hepatocellular carcinoma: PET/CT imaging is considered investigational for diagnosis or staging; a. - Gallbladder and Biliary cancer: PET/CT imaging is appropriate for evaluation of inconclusive b. findings on MRI of the abdomen; or - Restaging/Recurrence: 2. - Gallbladder and Biliary cancer: PET/CT imaging is appropriate for evaluation of inconclusive a. findings on MRI of the abdomen; or - 3.
+Surveillance: - PET/CT imaging is NOT routinely indicated for surveillance imaging in an asymptomatic individual a. with no clinical or laboratory evidence of disease.